-Delosperma is a succulent, perennial ground cover with daisy-like flowers.
-Delosperma is not called an Ice Plant because it is cold hardy, but rather because the flowers and leaves seem to shimmer as though covered in frost or ice crystals.
+These succulents are perennial groundcovers with daisy-like flowers.
+They are not called an Ice Plants because they are cold hardy, but rather because the flowers and leaves seem to shimmer as though covered in frost or ice crystals.
 The plants grow to be about 3 to 6 inches (7.5 to 15 cm) tall and 2 to 4 feet (5 to 10 cm) wide.

 Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and, because of this, they make a great year-round ground cover.
 While the plants are evergreen, they will often have some dieback of foliage in the winter.

 These plants prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
 Wet soil, especially during the winter months, is likely to kill the plants.
 In areas where the soil stays consistently dry, these plants can become invasive, so it is best to consider this when planting them.

 Once they are established, Delospermas require little maintenance.
-As succulents, they need very little watering and thrive in drought-like conditions.
-In addition, these plants need little to no fertilizing.
-Simply plant your Ice Plant flowers and watch them grow!
+As succulents, they need minimal watering and thrive in drought-like conditions.
+Also, these plants need little to no fertilizing.
+Simply plant your Delosperma and watch it grow!